An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics: Introduction and main results

 \section{Introduction and main results}

 The lengths of closed billiard trajectories inside a convex body (convex compact set with non-empty interior) are well studied quantities.
 For example, it is known that these lengths are related to the Dirichlet eigenvalues of the body (see, e.g., \cite{AnderssonK.G1977Tpos, HuangGuan2018Otml}).
 The length of a shortest closed billiard trajectory inside a convex domain is also known to be related to symplectic capacities, as was shown, e.g., in \cite{ViterboClaude2000MaIP,Artstein-AvidanShiri2014BfMB}.
 This was used in \cite{Artstein_Avidan_2014} to show that a volume-capacity type conjecture by Viterbo implies the well-known Mahler conjecture regarding the volume product of convex bodies.
 For convex domains with smooth boundary, the existence of closed billiard orbits with any number of bounce points is well known (see, e.g., \cite{tabachnikov2005geometry}).
 For other convex domains, the answer is not so clear.
 For example, the existence of any closed billiard orbit in an obtuse triangle is still an open question.
 For this reason, in what follows, we consider \textit{generalized} billiard trajectories, in which the particle is allowed to pass also through corners of the boundary.
-At a corner, the orbit is required to make equal angles with one of the supporting hyperplanes to the boundary (a precise definition will appear in Subsection \ref{subsection:shortestBT}).
+At a corner, the orbit is required to make equal angles with one of the supporting hyperplanes to the boundary (for the precise definition, see Definition \ref{def:genBilliardTrajectory} at Subsection \ref{subsection:shortestBT}).
 This way, every obtuse triangle has a closed generalized billiard trajectory, namely, the altitude from the vertex of the obtuse angle to the opposite edge.
 We denote by $\alpha(K)$ the length of a shortest closed generalized billiard trajectory inside the convex (not necessarily bounded) set $K$.
 If $K$ does not have a closed billiard trajectory, we set $\alpha(K)=\infty$.
+In \cite{BezdekDaniel2009Sbt, GhomiMohammad2004Spbt} it was shown that in every convex body $K$ there always exists a closed billiard trajectory, and moreover, there always exists a shortest one.
+In light of this, the quantity $\alpha(K)$ is well defined.

 We recall the classical construction of the polar body from convex geometry: for a convex body $K\subseteq \R^n$ and $z\in \R^n$, the dual body to $K$ with respect to $z$ is